-We’ve talked about miscarriage a lot on ForEveryMom this year.
-Whether it be Carrie Underwood opening up about the three miscarriages she suffered in 2017, or even men like James Van Der Beek weighing in on the heartache and grief that comes with the loss of a baby.
+We’ve talked about miscarriage a lot on ForEveryMom.
+Whether it be Carrie Underwood opening up about the three miscarriages she suffered in 2017, or even men like James Van Der Beek weighing in on the heartache and grief that comes with the traumatic loss of a baby.

-And let’s not soon forget the viral video of Olympian Shawn East Johnson and her husband Andrew East sharing the raw and heartbreaking aftermath of suffering from miscarriage.
+And let’s not soon forget that viral video of Olympian Shawn East Johnson and her husband Andrew East sharing the raw and heartbreaking aftermath of suffering from miscarriage.

 Experts say 1 in 4 pregnancies end in miscarriage.

 But for decades, couples have [hidden] behind the shame of miscarriage as if it could have been prevented, or they did something wrong to lose the baby.
 But we want to erase that stigma.

 Traditionally, people have waited until after about 12 weeks to announce their pregnancy, with the hope that any significant chance for miscarriage would have passed.